 Do: Use specific, action-oriented language.

-The first thing to bear in mind when it comes to a CTA is – what exactly do you want the user to do?
+The first thing to bear in mind for our call-to-action beginner’s guide is – what exactly do you want the user to do?
 What is the next step?
 As mentioned above, a CTA can be a signpost to a number of things – a download, an enquiry form, adding to a shopping cart, or a quote request form.
 You should avoid generic statements like “click here” or “download” – use the opportunity to communicate value to the user as well as tell them what to do next.